 There’s a lot of waste that goes on in kitchens, but intentional homemakers don’t have to follow the norm.
-You can choose to invest in reusable kitchenwares, and as you use them day in and day out you’ll not only keep junk out of landfills, but you’ll get your money’s worth (many times over!).
+You can choose to invest in reusable, eco-friendly items for your kitchen.
+As you use them day in and day out you’ll not only keep junk out of landfills, but you’ll get your money’s worth (many times over!).
 This post is sponsored by MightyNest.

-Here are some ways you can switch to reusable alternatives in your kitchen.
-I want to raise my son to be familiar with all of these!
+Here are some ways you can switch to reusable products in your kitchen.
+I want to raise my kids to be familiar with all of these in daily life!

 7 Reusable Kitchen Alternatives (So You Can Stop Buying Disposables)